All Episodes

 And you are correct.

-These cities are making, I believe, a colossal error.
+These cities are making, I believe, a colossal error, among other things.

-Cities and mayors do not get to decide on um immigration policy for the United States.
+Cities and mayors do not get to decide an immigration policy for the United States.

-You know, what I never understood, Mr. Attorney General, I I always viewed that we're a nation of laws and and our laws are founded upon our constitution.
+You know, what I never understood, Mr. Attorney General, I always viewed that we're a nation of laws and our laws are founded upon our Constitution.

 And for the last administration and for these individual cities to ignore the law of the land the way they have, there seems to have never been any accountability for that.

-And I don't know, maybe it it's sort of like you know, I I pay my taxes.
+And I don't know, maybe it's sort of like, you know, I pay my taxes.

-And then when you see that as a result of ignoring the law, i you know, i in the case of this one guy, uh I talked about his his father, he's been on the program many, many times, Grant Ronnebeck.
+And then when you see that as a result of ignoring the law, you know, in the case of this one guy, I talked about his father, he's been on the program many, many times, Grant Ronebeck.

 This is happening all over.